 Let us understand it with an example.

-Anuj wins the case and the company was instructed by the Court of Law to pay salary arrears for past one year on a new pay scale which was demanded by Anuj.
+Anuj wins the case.
+The court instructs the company to pay salary arrears for the past year on a new pay scale which is demanded by Anuj.

 Previous Salary Breakup of Anuj = 5,000 Basic + 2,000 HRA + 1,000 DA + 1,000 Conveyance + 1,000 Medical